SBZed/React-Tutorial/Readme.md

 ### 1.2.
 Component

 -   Component basically contain `state` and `render()` method.
--   Each component is function which contains JS ans JSX(like html).
+-   Each component is the function that contains JS and JSX(like HTML).
 -   **state**: Data we want to display when component render
 -   **render**: responsible for describing what UI should look like
 -   **react element**
     -   output of render method
     -   simple plain javascript object that maps to DOM element
-    -   it's just plain javascript object that represents that DOM element in memory
+    -   it's just a plain javascript object that represents that DOM element in memory
 -   **Virtual DOM**:
-    -   React keeps lightweight representation of the DOM in memory which we referred to **Virtual DOM**.
+    -   React keeps a lightweight representation of the DOM in memory which we referred to **Virtual DOM**.
     -   it's cheap to create.
     -   we don't need to work with DOM API in browsers.
-    -   we don't have change and manipulate DOM directly.(e.g. we don't need `document`, `query`, `$`, `queryselector`, `EventListener`)
+    -   we don't have to change and manipulate DOM directly. (e.g. we don't need `document`, `query`, `$`, `queryselector`, `EventListener`)
-    -   when component get updates, Instead of chaning whole DOM, react changes only part of DOM which responsible for component.
+    -   when components get updates, Instead of changing the whole DOM, react changes only part of DOM which responsible for a component.

 ```js
 class Tweet {